HowlingPython/mov2mp4/README.md

 Python `>=3.10`, `uv`, and `ffmpeg` available in `PATH`.

-`ffmpeg` is a system dependency — the package calls the `ffmpeg` executable through `subprocess` and does not bundle it.
+`ffmpeg` is a system dependency, the package calls the `ffmpeg` executable through `subprocess` and does not bundle it.
 Install it separately or point to a binary with `FFMPEG_BIN` in `.env`.

 Check that `ffmpeg` is installed: